LEED is an acronym for Leadership in Energy and Environmental Design.

 - Platinum (80+ points)

 We strongly recommend you choose an LEED Professional that is located in the US, preferably California.
 That person should know the US requirements.
-The sure way to have your LEED application fail, is to have your AP require the wrong kind of testing or the wrong allowable levels of chemicals.
-If your LEED AP is in California, communication becomes much easier for everyone.
-As with any professional, confirm licenses and insurances are current.
+As with any professional, always confirm that licenses and insurances are current.

-At our initial walkthrough we may use state of the art portable air sensors that will indicate if TVOCs or particles exceed the passing concentrations.
+During our initial walkthrough, we can gather data using a portable air sensors that will indicate if TVOCs or particles exceed the average concentrations.
 The results can give you guidance on any areas that require additional work before expensive testing is performed.
+See more here.

 If you would like a quote for your LEED project, please provide blueprints that your LEED AP has marked where testing will be necessary.
 These locations will be confirmed during our initial walkthrough.